v3aqb/fwlite-cli/readme.rst

 fwlite-cli
 ===============

-A anti-censorship HTTP proxy with builtin shadowsocks support, CLI part only.
+A anti-censorship HTTP/Socks5 proxy with builtin shadowsocks support, CLI part only.

 Support Python 3.5 and above.